gitli101/HomeAssignment/README.md

     - Upload time compared to file size.
     - Average file size categorized by file type.
     - Segregation of file types based on upload success and failure rates.
-    - Sorting files by upload date and total daily size.
+    - Sorting files by upload date and total daily upload size.

 </details>